Hyperhidrosis (Excessive Sweating)

-Neurotoxins like Botox inhibit the release of a chemical messenger (acetylcholine), which is released at the nerve endings and is required to stimulate sweat glands.
+Neurotoxins like Botox inhibit the release of a chemical messenger (acetylcholine).
+This is released at the nerve endings and stimulates sweat glands.
 If there is no release of the chemical messenger, there is no stimulation of the glands.
 If there is no stimulation, the glands simply sit there doing nothing and the skin remains dry.

 We have successfully treated a number of patients who have sweating of the anterior scalp and upper forehead, although it is not as effective as axillary sweating.
 It is impossible to treat the entire scalp, therefore injections are usually restricted to the upper forehead, frontal and posterior scalp and neck.

 Iontophoresis for hyperhidrosis involves immersing each hand or foot in a tray filled with tap water.
 The trays are connected to a low-intensity electric current that is passed through the liquid.
 The currents are sent through the skin to disrupt the function of the sweat glands.
-The Drionic device must be purchased directly from an on-line source to be used at home.
+The Drionic device must be purchased directly from an online source to be used at home.
 The results with these machines are varied and therefore we cannot recommend any particular brand.
-However, this may be an option to research and consider if your hands and feet are your primarily concern.
+However, this may be an option to research and consider if your hands and feet are your primary concern.

-miraDry® is a procedure approved by Health Canada that uses safe and non-invasive technology to eliminate sweat glands in the underarm area.
-This provides a long-term soluation to excessive under sweat.
+MiraDry® is a procedure approved by Health Canada that uses safe and non-invasive technology to eliminate sweat glands in the underarm area.
+This provides a long-term solution to excessive under sweat.
 Local anesthesia is administered to the underarms prior to the procedure and then controlled electromagnetic energy is delivered to the region where the sweat glands reside, which safely destroys the sweat glands without any surgical incisions or cuts.